tigertiger/Salon.Solution/README.md

 ### Setup/Installation

-* Clone [this repository](https://github.com/tigertiger/HairSalon) to an empty folder or to your desktop, or download and open the Zip on your local machine
+* Clone [this repository](https://github.com/tigertiger/HairSalon) to an empty folder or to your desktop, or download and open the Zip on your local machine.
 Instructions for cloning can be found [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository).
 * Open the HairSalon folder in your preferred text editor.
 We'll come back to this shortly.

-* Create a SQL database:
+* Set up your SQL database:
   - Create a new ```appsettings.json``` file in your HairSalon/HairSalon folder
   - Copy the following code into that file, replacing YOUR_PASSWORD with your MySql password:
 ```